 Fee invoices are presented monthly and are due for payment within 14 days.
 Invoices in respect of disbursements or other obligations entered into on behalf of clients will be presented twice monthly and are due for payment within 10 days.

-The copyright in all creative and preliminary work produced by ourselves or to our order belongs to us.
-In most circumstances we will transfer this copyright to our client on request as or before the termination of our appointment upon payment of the appropriate fee.
+The copyright in all creative and preliminary work produced by ourselves (including website work) or to our order belongs to us.
+In most circumstances we will transfer this copyright to our client on request as or before the termination of our appointment upon payment of an appropriate fee.

 All books, records, information and other data gathered by Dairy Communications Ltd on behalf of clients become and remain the property of the clients.
 And Dairy Communications Ltd agrees that it has no rights over the same except in respect of its right of a general lien existence of which is specifically acknowledged.